 In our latest Legislative Update, consultant Scott Maxwell provides the following details about progress on two tobacco bills being considered by Georgia legislators.

 Permits to sell tobacco at special events or temporary locations is the subject of HB 835 by Jodi Lott (R-Evans), who represents a district near Augusta.
-The intent is to allow the sale of tobacco products at events like the Masters golf tournament.
+The intent is to allow the sale of tobacco products (whose transactions are monitored with the help of the remote bookkeeper for hire) at events like the Masters golf tournament.
 However, it appears the language would also allow permits to be issued for events such as concerts and festivals frequented by youth.
 Permits would be issued by the Revenue Department, not the Department of Public Health, for not more than $10 each.
 This bill passed the full House on Thursday and has been referred to the Senate Finance Committee.

 For more information on all the bills we’re following, click here to read our Legislative Update for Feb.
 23, 2018.